Each apprenticeship is allocated to one of 30 funding bands, which range from £1,500 to £27,000.

 At this point, if you feel as though a material procedural error or other material irregularity has occurred, you may wish to consider challenging the Institute’s decision using the procedural Review process.
 If so, you must notify the Institute within 10 working days of your intention to seek a Procedural Review.
-The Procedural Review process sets out the grounds upon which a funding band can be appealed and the timeframe for submitting a Procedural Review form and supporting evidence.
+The Procedural Review process sets out the grounds upon which a funding band can be challenged and the timeframe for submitting a Procedural Review form and supporting evidence.
 The Procedural Review process can be found on our website.

-If the appeal is accepted as in scope, the appeal will be considered by the Institute.
-In such cases, the funding band recommendation will not go to the Minister until the appeal is concluded (and, where an appeal is upheld, only after a fresh decision is made).
+If the Procedural Review is accepted as in scope, it will be considered by the Institute.
+In such cases, the funding band recommendation will not go to the Minister until the Procedural Review is concluded (and, where a Procedural Review is granted, only after a fresh decision is made).

 After an apprenticeship standard is approved for delivery, it might be necessary to revise the occupational standard and/or the EPA plan.

 Depending on what those changes are, we might need to recommend a new funding band.
 You should discuss any changes with your RM, who will consult with a funding manager (FM), then advise you on the likelihood of the proposed changes resulting in a new funding band.